NPR-A Working Group

 In October 1998, BLM Alaska established a Subsistence Advisory Panel (SAP) of volunteers to make recommendations to the BLM on behalf of their local or tribal governments regarding issues, concerns, and possible impacts to subsistence resources or harvesting due to oil industry activities.
 It also reviewed and disseminated information on scientific research projects in the NPR-A. In 2017, the administration identified a potentially excessive number of committees within the Department of the Interior for the Secretary's review.
 As a result, BLM Alaska's review of existing committees and panels revealed increased effectiveness and efficiency by discontinuing the SAP and transferring its roles and responsibilities to the NPR-A Working Group.

-While no longer active, historical SAP documents and information are available.
+While no longer active, historical SAP documents and information are available through a request to the coordinator.